 On the other hand, if you wanted to designate things like distortion, guitar tonality, effects units, or even timing, then guitar tablature falls short, although, there exists more advanced tablature that includes timing.
 However, I can’t imagine there is a way to notate a band like The Dillinger Escape Plan or Botch.

 There is a chaotic nature to some heavier music that seems like it would be nearly impossible to notate with traditional notation methods.

 8) Guitarists Are Commonly Self-Taught

 All of these factors play into how guitarists are commonly self-taught as well.
-You don’t need an instructor to learn how to play guitar because of the existence of tablature, online tutorials, free to try platforms like Guitar Tricks (their site here), and other things that are created as a result of the sheer popularity of the guitar.
+You don’t need an instructor to learn how to play guitar because of the existence of tablature, online tutorials, free-to-try platforms like JamPlay, and other things that are created as a result of the sheer popularity of the guitar.